LotharieSlayer/OBS-scripts/README.md

 > Please read carefully this README to understand why I keep v27.

 ### Lua scripts :
 You don't have anything to do to make them work.
+OBS can launch any Lua script out-of-the-box.

 ### Python scripts :
 - Download Python 3.6.8, the only Python fully supported by the latest OBS Studio 27 (v27.2.4). *(updated 2025-09-01)*